21st UK Workshop on Case-Based Reasoning (UKCBR 2016)

 The accepted papers will be published as CEUR workshop proceedings at ceur-ws.org.

 The papers presented at each of the last nine UK CBR Workshops have been published as special editions of the BCS SGAI journal Expert Update.
 It is expected that this will also be the case this year.

-Please send paper submissions, which should not be more than 12 pages in length, through the EasyChair system linked from the workshop site in due time.
+Please submit your paper, which should not be more than 12 pages in length, to the EasyChair system.

 Your paper will be required to be in the Springer LNCS/LNAI format, outlined at: